|

 I'm a Celtic musician.
 Are there any sessions?

-song sessions on the festival grounds.
+Yes!
+There are ample opportunities for tune and song sessions on the festival grounds.
 Some of the very best tune sessions happen when the festival slows down at night.
 There is a scheduled song session starting at 9:30 pm Saturday in the Ethnic Building.
 And after the festival closes on Friday and Saturday, many musicians head for the host hotel’s lobby (The Cabot Lodge Millsaps).
 The hotel has loads of space to play and no curfew!

 Does the Celtic Heritage Society have a mailing list?

 We definitely do, and we use it to get the word out about CelticFest, concerts, ceilis (dance events), et cetera.
 We never do anything smarmy, like trading or selling email addresses.
 We LIKE you, so we keep that information safe!
-Mailing list sign up us here.
+Mailing list sign up is here.
 We're working hard move away from printed "postal" mailouts and newsletters, so be sure to sign up for the email list!

 I'd like to volunteer to help .
 How do I do that?

 Bless your heart!
 We always need a few good men and women.
-Visit our Volunteers page or contact Keegan Baldridge to let her know when you can work and what areas you're interested in.
+Visit our Volunteers page or contact Keegan Baldridge to let her know when you can work and what areas you're interested in. **email addresses are protected from spammers by captchas, requiring human input.

 I'd like to be a Vendor.
 How do I do that?

 Rob is the Vendor and Grounds Coordinator, with his finger on the pulse of the grounds.
 He knows exactly what the festival can incorporate.
-You can apply by submitting an application available on the Vendor page or by emailing Rob Millette, Vendor and Grounds Coordinator.
+You can apply by submitting an application available on the Vendor page or by emailing Rob Millette, Vendor and Grounds Coordinator. **email addresses are protected from spammers by captchas, requiring human input.

 What about clans?
 We’re people, too.

-If you want your clan to have a presence and a booth at the festival, contact Rob Millette, the Vendor and Grounds Coordinator.
+If you want your clan to have a presence and a booth at the festival, contact Rob Millette, the Vendor and Grounds Coordinator. **email addresses are protected from spammers by captchas, requiring human input.

 I'd like to perform at CelticFest Mississippi.
 How do I start the process?